wmcbrine/tivoremote/README.txt

 Changes
 -------

+0.30 -- Zeroconf announcements without an "swversion" field no longer
+        cause errors.
+(These could be returned by rproxy in some cases.)

+        Expanded the function that skips over proxied TiVos to include those in the form "Proxy(xx.xx.xx.xx)", and not just "Proxy(tivoname)".

+        New icon for OS X -- includes the new ttk look, and uses a Roamio as the background (and is also a smaller file).

 0.29 -- The Aspect and CC buttons now pull down menus with all the
         options for each, instead of cycling through.
 The "Aspect" label has been shortened to "Aspt." to fit.
 The keyboard shortcuts still cycle as before.